-- 1) Applications should be for the 12 month grant period. - 2) Applications should be consistent with the current State Plan. - 3) Persons to be directly served or benefited must have household incomes of 200% or less of the federal poverty level, with most of the persons served or benefited having household incomes of 125% or less. - 4) Priority will be given to proposed projects that take the following into consideration: - Projects that significantly increase the number of eligible persons served or benefited. - Projects that address the needs of priority client groups or the substantive issues identified in the State Plan will be favored, but the Grant Commission will consider applications serving any eligible client group. - Requests for administration and overhead costs should not exceed the proportion of the applicant's total administration and overhead costs directly attributable to the funds granted (e.g., if the amount requested constitutes 3% of an applicant's funds from all sources, the requested administrative and overhead costs should not exceed 3% of total administrative and overhead costs.)
-Equipment essential to the success of the proposed project might also be approved. - Projects that address clients' complete needs for legal services, rather than simply one part of that need are strongly preferred (e.g., applications to assist victims of domestic violence that propose to limit assistance to
+- 1) Applications should be for the 12-month grant period. - 2) Applications should consider the guidelines in the current State Plan. - 3) Priority will be given to proposed projects that: - Significantly increase the number of eligible persons served or benefited. - Address the needs of priority client groups or the substantive issues identified in the State Plan (however, the Grant Commission will consider applications serving any eligible client group).

-- obtaining Orders of Protection, would not be favored.
-Alternatively, applications that propose to provide full representation to a domestic violence victim would be appropriate.) - Integrated approaches are preferred (e.g., a planning grant from three providers was funded to develop an approach for assisting recent immigrants.)
+- Requests for administration and overhead costs should not exceed the proportion of the applicant's total administration and overhead costs directly attributable to the funds granted (e.g., if the amount requested constitutes 3% of an applicant's funds from all sources, the requested administrative and overhead costs should not exceed 3% of total administrative and overhead costs.)
+Equipment essential to the success of the proposed project might also be approved. - Projects that address clients' complete needs for legal services, rather than simply one part of that need are strongly preferred (e.g., Applications that propose to provide full representation to a domestic violence victim would be appropriate, whereas those limiting assistance to obtaining Orders of Protection, would not be favored). - Integrated approaches are preferred (e.g., a planning grant from three providers was funded to develop an approach for assisting recent immigrants.)
 The Grant Commission recommends funding of planning grants that will produce an integrated approach to complex problems.
-Applicants seeking funds for activities similar to those conducted by other eligible organizations should consider submitting a joint application. - Projects that will make services available throughout the state, and in rural areas, will be favored. - 5) There is no preference for on-going or new projects.
-Receipt of funding for a previous project does not guarantee continued funding. - 6) Applicants may propose sub-contracts to other organizations and/or contracts with private attorneys.
-Applicants proposing sub-contracts, not the sub-contractor, will be responsible for completion of all proposed services on time and within budget. - 7) Out of state providers may apply for grant funding as long as the funding will be used to serve New Mexico residents.
-Please note that projects from in-state providers that provide the same or similar services to those proposed by an out-of-state provider will be given preference.
-Out-of-state providers should clearly explain why the proposed services are not otherwise available within the state.
+Applicants seeking funds for activities similar to those conducted by other eligible organizations should consider submitting a joint application. - Projects making services available throughout the state, and in rural areas, will be favored. - 4) There is no preference for on-going or new projects.
+Receipt of funding for a previous project does not guarantee continued funding. - 5) In addition to employing at least one full-time attorney as referenced above, applicants may propose subcontracts to other organizations and/or contracts with private attorneys.
+Applicants proposing subcontracts, not the sub-contractor, will be responsible for completion of all proposed services on time and within budget. - 6) Out of state providers may apply for grant funding as long as the funding will be used to serve New Mexico residents.
+Please note, projects from in-state providers offering the same or similar services to those proposed by an out-of-state provider, will be given preference.
+Out-of-state providers should specify why the proposed services are not otherwise available within New Mexico.